 Mr Lim played an instrumental role in advocating for additional protection for consumers.
 Arising from the high volume of complaints received against timeshare companies for pressure sales tactics, he advocated for legislation to prevent timeshare companies from collecting deposits during the cooling-off period.
-In April 2014, the Consumer Protection (Fair Trading) (Cancellation of Contracts) Regulations was amended to prohibit timeshare companies from collecting deposits during the coaling-off complaints against timeshare companies form collecting deposits during the cooling-off period.
 In April 2014, the Consumer Protection (Fair Trading) (Cancellation of Contracts) Regulations was amended to prohibit timeshare companies from collecting deposits during the cooling-off period.
 Due to CASE's efforts, the number of complaints against timeshare companies fell significantly.